Breathing is... important.

 When muscles are in better shape, they use oxygen more efficiently, and that's great to ensure your lungs can respond to the toxic stresses caused by alcohol consumption.

-Walking outside or pedaling on an exercise bike at home or at the gym are two great activities to start.
+Walking outside, hiking or pedaling on an exercise bike at home or at the gym are some great activities to start with.
 Working out with light hand weights and regular stretching are other fitness options for helping your lungs better deal with the stresses that come with alcohol consumption.

 4. Know your limits